The Beers

 Lager

-Lagers are bottom-fermented, meaning their yeast strains work effectively at colder temperatures for longer periods during fermentation.
-This results in a clean, crisp and highly-drinkable showcase of malts and hops uninterrupted by the flavour of yeast esters.
+Lagers are bottom-fermented beers, meaning their yeast strains work effectively at colder temperatures for longer periods during fermentation.
+This process results in a clean, crisp, and highly drinkable showcase of malts and hops, uninterrupted by the flavour of yeast esters.
+Irish craft breweries have adopted lager brewing techniques to produce refreshing beers that cater to those seeking a lighter option without compromising on flavour.

 Pale Ale